 “What’s that?” my son said, pointing into the bathroom.
 As I looked to see what he was talking about, he ran in the opposite direction.
 At that moment, I realized that my son, at the tender age of three, had pulled one of the oldest tricks in the book.

 I’m not the type of parent to brag about my child being “gifted.”
-But I do suspect that with a mom who often thought she was smarter-than-thou as a child (yes, me) and a father who’s an unrepentant wiseass, Sprout is already more clever than I am.
+But I do suspect that with a mom who often thought she was smarter-than-thou as a child (yes, me) and a father who’s an unrepentant wiseass, my older son (nicknamed Sprout) is already more clever than I am.
 Here are just a few of the ways:

 Makes up elaborate scenarios and twists the rules to his advantage